vippsas/vipps-login-api/vipps-login-api.md

 ### Access token

-An access token is a JSON Web Tokens (JWT) that represents the authorization of a specific application to access specific parts of a user's data.
+An access token is a JSON Web Token (JWT) that represents the authorization of a specific application to access specific parts of a user's data.

 See the